It's Right. It's On Time. Or It's FREE!

 What is UV or Ultra Violet Coating?

 UV coating, or ultraviolet coating, is a very glossy, shiny liquid coating applied to a printed paper surface and cured on a printing press or special machine using ultraviolet light.
-The coating hardens, or cures when it is exposed to ultra violet radiation.
+The coating hardens, or cures when it is exposed to the ultra violet radiation.